-A: Below are the three types of property valuations that LCEF may require:
+A: Below are the three types of property valuations that LCEF may require depending on the size of the loan request:

-- Appraisal Report-the most complete report available, containing details on comparable data, area and market analysis, etc. - Restricted Appraisal Report-contains a documented narrative or multi-page form with explanation of the appraisal procedure and data used in the valuation. - Broker's Price Opinion (BPO)-this report includes neighborhood analysis of the property, comps (comparable properties) and local as well as regional market information.
+- 1. Appraisal Report-The most complete report available, containing details on comparable data, area market analysis, etc. - 2.
+Restricted Appraisal Report-Contains a documented narrative or multi-page form with explanation of the appraisal procedure and data used in the valuation. - 3.
+Broker's Price Opinion (BPO)-This report includes neighborhood analysis of the property, comparable properties and local as well as regional market information.